 |Purchase of high efficiency vertical freezer|

-Householders in Victoria are encouraged to contact their electricity company in early January for further information regarding what the supplier is offering in terms of incentives and assistance.
-If you’re wanting to install a solar hot water system, please contact us first and we may be able to arrange a discount for you by negotiating with your electricity company!
+Householders in Victoria should to contact their electricity company in early January for further information.
+You can then find out what the supplier is offering in terms of incentives and assistance.
+If you’re wanting to install a solar hot water system, please contact us first.
+We may be able to arrange a discount for you by negotiating with your electricity company!

 South Australia REES program